China: We will be on Mars by the end of 2020

 - New ambitious plan aims to make China a "major space power"

-(CNN)China is aiming to own the race for space in the next decade.
+Beijing (CNN)China is aiming to own the race for space in the next decade.

 China's ambitious and fast-growing space program is targeting a landing on the dark side of the moon by 2018, and reaching Mars before the end of the decade.